Awardz/LLM-Chatbot/README.md

 # LLM-Chatbot
-Creating a chatbot for Twitch
+Chatbot for Twitch.tv which will have LLM features.